jaycen/Deezix-Hack/README.md

 Galadan wins initiative and attacks the ghoul, rolling 5d6 (3 STR + 2 CB) resulting in 1, 3, 5, 5, 6.
 The single 6 represents a success and the Ghoul takes 1 point of damage (now at 1 total).

 The Ghoul attacks back, rolling 2d6 (2 HD) resulting in 4, 3.
-The Ghoul has 2 claw attacks, so it re-rolls all non-6s for it's second attack.
+The Ghoul has 2 claw attacks, so it re-rolls all non-6s for its second attack.
 The results are now 1, 6.
 The damage is reduced by Galadan's AC (2) to a minimum of 1 damage, bringing Galadan to 7 total HP.

 Galadan must make a saving throw against the Ghoul paralysis, rolling 4d6 (2 SPR + 2 SB) resulting in no 6s.
 He fails the saving throw and becomes paralyzed.